kataw/kataw/test/__snapshot__/parser/statements/block/gen/block_with_invalid_array/x007bcatch.md

 ✖ 'try' expected - start: 3, end: 8
 ✖ 'try' expected - start: 11, end: 16
 ✖ The parser expected to find a '}' to match the '{' token here - start: 16, end: 16
-✖ The parser expected to find a '}' to match the '{' token here - start: 16, end: 16

 ```